Frequently Asked Questions

 - How is the payment for relocation expenses taxed when added to my gross pay?

-The Relocation Lump Sum or the taxable moving expenses reimbursed, are taxed at the IRS supplemental rate.
+The Relocation Lump Sum is taxed at the IRS supplemental rate.
 For more information about tax withholding at the supplemental rate, see Supplemental Tax Withholding on the Payroll Services web site.

 - Why are all payments for relocation expenses taxed?

-As of January 1, 2018, the Tax Cuts and Job Act eliminates deduction for qualified (non-taxable) relocation expenses.
-All relocation expense payments, whether previously deductible or not, are now taxable to employees, whether reimbursed or paid on their behalf.
+As of January 1, 2018, the Tax Cuts and Job Acts eliminates deduction for qualified (non-taxable) relocation expenses.
+All relocation expense payments, whether previously deductible or not, are now taxable to employee.

 - Are units permitted to “gross up” the lump sum to cover the employee’s tax burden?